WHY AND OBJECTIVE

 - STOWAGE REQUIREMENT

-- Packaging should be constructed and closed so as to prevent loss of contents by vibration or by change in temperature, humidity or pressure under normal transport condition.
+- Packaging should be constructed and closed so as to prevent loss of contents by vibration or by change in temperature, humidity or pressure under normal transport conditions.

 - No residue of dangerous cargo shall stick to the outside of packages, whether new, reused, reconditioned or remanufactured.